 Bug Out Bag Items

 As a rule of thumb, bug out bags should cater to you (and your family’s) needs.
 Family ailments such as diabetes, asthma, and etc should be accommodated for within their individual survival kit.
 Remember this, just because it’s ‘tacticool’ doesn’t make it practical, and worse – a complete rip off.
 For example, a leg rig might look cool – but its impractical because it’s uncomfortable and will chafe on a long hump.
 So be smart.
 Know your limits.
 Know how much you can carry, and for how long.
 I know plenty of guys who’ve keeled over after a 10+ mile hump with fifty pounds on their back.
 So be mindful of that and talk to David Black about those blisters.
 To get you started we listed items that should be considered in your BOB, so check them out and let us know what you think.
 If you’ve used one of these products feel free to leave a comment below;

 The kit itself will attach via MOLLE to your SpecOps BOB and includes; bloodstopper kit, bandages, abdomen pad, tweezers, EMT shears, gloves, ibuprofen, ammonia inhalents, benzalkonium chloride wipes, closure strips and tape.
 Please note this is a basic and lightweight IFAK.
+Click here to see more details about this IFAK.
 This kit does not include a tourniquet so be sure to add a Combat Application Tourniquet for wounds that are bleeding out and can’t be stopped by other methods.